Abuja: History

 Abuja was in the early 20th century the name of the nearby town now called Suleja.

 The indigenous inhabitants of Abuja are the Abawa (Ganagana), Basa, Gwandara, Gbagyi (Gwari) having the majority population in the region.
 Other groups in the area include Egburra, Nupe and Koro.
 The Gwandara speaking people in Federal Capital Territory are mostly found in AMAC and Bwari Area Council.
 Some of their villages/settlements are Wuse, Asokoro now relocated to Sabon Wuse, Aso in Niger and other neighbouring states.
-Others are Karshi, Kurudu, Nyanya, Idu, Gwagwa, Jiwa, Sheretti, Karmo, Takunshara, Burum, Dutse Alhaji, Zuba, Kuje, Kwoi, Karon-Magaji, Ija, Kanwu, and Sherre.
+Others are Karshi, Kurudu, Nyanya, Idu, Gwagwa, Jiwa, Sheretti, Karmo, Takunshara, Burum, Dutse Alhaji, Zuba, Kuje, Kwoi, Karonmagaji, Ija, Kanwu, and Sherre.

 In light of the ethnic and religious divisions of Nigeria, plans had been devised since Nigeria's independence to have its capital in a place deemed neutral to all major ethnic parties, and also near all the regions of Nigeria.
 The location was eventually designated in the centre of the country in the early 1970s as it signified neutrality and national unity.

 Another impetus for Abuja came because of Lagos' population boom that made that city overcrowded and conditions squalid.
 As Lagos was already undergoing rapid economic development, the Nigerian government felt the need to expand the economy towards the inner part of the country, and hence decided to move its capital to Abuja.
 The logic used was similar to the way Brazil planned its capital, Brasília.

 The Federal Military Government of Nigeria promulgated Decree No. 6 on 4 February 1976, which initiated the removal of the Federal Capital from Lagos to Abuja.
-The initial work for Abuja's planning and implementation was carried out by the Military Government of General Murtala Mohammed and Olusegun Obasanjo.
+The initial work for Abuja's planning and implementation was carried out by the Military Government of Generals Murtala Mohammed and Olusegun Obasanjo.
 However, the foundation of Abuja was under the Administration of Shehu Shagari in 1979.
 Construction started in 1979 but, due to economic and political instability, the initial stages of the city were not complete until the late 1980s.

 The move of Nigeria's Capital to Abuja was controversial, and the biggest opposition to it was led by Obafemi Awolowo.
 Awolowo, as a politician and a representative of the Yoruba people, defended their claims against the move of the Capital from Lagos.
-During the hotly-contested campaign for the presidency, he vowed to hire the American Walt Disney Company to convert the new site (Abuja) into an amusement park if he was elected.
+During the hotly-contested campaign for the presidency, he vowed to hire the Walt Disney Company to convert the new site (Abuja) into an amusement park if he was elected.
 However, after his election as president, Alhaji Shehu Shagari laid the first foundation for Abuja's infrastructure and pushed for its early completion.
 His first journey outside of Lagos after his election was to Abuja, where he visited contractors and workers on site to urge a speedy completion of the project.
 On his return, he confided in Alhaji Abubakar Koko his disappointment with the slow progress of work.
 Shehu Shagari rescheduled the planned relocation to Abuja from 1986 to 1992 which later proved difficult.